 The Paralegal Studies Program is approved by the American Bar Association (ABA), Standing Committee on Paralegals, (321 N. Clark Street, 19th Floor, Chicago, IL 60654-7598).

-Students who already possess an Associate degree, or higher, from an accredited institution, must pursue the Certificate of Completion in Paralegal Studies.
-Students who do not yet have a college degree, cannot pursue the Certificate option, and instead, must pursue the Associates degree option.
-The Certificate of Completion will not be awarded until an official college transcript verifying attainment of an Associate degree or higher from an accredited institution is on file with the Phoenix College Admissions Office.
+Students who already possess an Associate's degree, or higher, from an accredited institution, must pursue the Certificate of Completion (CCL) in Paralegal Studies.
+Students who do not yet have a college degree, cannot pursue the Certificate option, and instead, must pursue the Associate's degree option.
+The Certificate of Completion (CCL) will not be awarded until an official college transcript verifying attainment of an Associate's degree or higher from an accredited institution is on file with the Phoenix College Admissions Office.

-Students who have not yet earned their first college degree are not eligible for the Certificate option, and must pursue the Associate of Applied Science (AAS) in Paralegal Studies.
-The Associate of Applied Science will not be awarded until a record of the high school diploma or GED is on file with the Phoenix College Admissions Office.
+Students who have not yet earned their first college degree are not eligible for the Certificate option, and must pursue the Associate in Applied Science (AAS) in Paralegal Studies.
+The Associate in Applied Science (AAS) will not be awarded until a record of the high school diploma or GED is on file with the Phoenix College Admissions Office.